-Marketable securities consist of debt securities including U.S. government and agency obligations, corporate obligations and FDIC-insured certificates of deposit, which have stated maturities ranging from three months to less than one year.
-The Company classifies these securities as held-to-maturity since it has the positive intent and ability to hold until maturity.
-These securities are carried at amortized cost.
-The changes in the value of these marketable securities, other than impairment charges, are not reported in the consolidated financial statements.
-The fair value of the Company's marketable securities approximate their carrying value (See Note 8).
+At December 31, 2012, marketable securities consisted of debt securities including U.S. government and agency obligations, corporate obligations and FDIC-insured certificates of deposit, which had stated maturities ranging from three months to less than one year.
+The Company classified these securities as held-to-maturity since it had the positive intent and ability to hold until maturity.
+These securities were carried at amortized cost.